metacreek/springboard/data-collection/README.md

-This section of the repository contains code and instructions used to collect the JSON article files from a set of websites.
+This section of the repository contains code used to collect the JSON article files from a set of websites.

+The crawling is done using the [news-please](https://github.com/fhamborg/news-please) package.

 ## EC2 Configuration